304 North Cardinal St.

 1. We found that sometimes the sound seems to fade in and out without explanation

 2. Not for small heads

-So, there you have it, the best bone conduction headphones out there today, they’re not perfect but if you need to be able to hear other things while you listen to podcasts, audiobooks and tunes, they’re very good.
+So that’s the best bone conduction headphones out there today.
+They’re not perfect but if you need to be able to hear other things while you listen to podcasts, audiobooks and tunes, they’re very good.

 In a static situation, however, you might want to swap headphones for speakers like these awesome bluetooth bookshelf speakers.

 If you’re looking for something to listen to with your new headphones may we recommend these excellent tunes to listen to when you’re high or these free music apps to help you discover something exciting?